-This ’70s classic gets a facelift and a healthy spin with apples and walnuts.
-I missed out on the greasy bacon and egg era but fell in love with this fresh wilted spinach-apple salad and its lemony-honey dressing.
+This ’70s classic gets a facelift with a healthy spin as I add apples and walnuts therefor I skipped the greasy bacon and eggs but I am in love with this fresh wilted spinach-apple salad and its lemony-honey dressing.

 I use my phone to take snapshots by far more often than for anything else and it’s overflowing with photos constantly.
 From time to time I have to go through my albums and delete a bunch of the pictures to free up some space, who needs five pics of the same pancake stack anyways?
 Although this is a bit annoying I always come across photos I haven’t seen and thought about in ages.
 Like the one I sneaked during dinner (no clue where and when) from a half eaten salad months ago.
 It was a reminder to make this wilted spinach-apple salad because I loved it so much, unfortunately, pictures don’t show up in my calendar so it took me a couple of months to discover it however luckily it’s right in time for the apple season.